AnkitSharma-007/BlazorGrid/README.md

 # BlazorGrid
 This is a reusable grid component for Blazor.
-It also support client size pagination.
+It also support client side pagination.
 # Prerequisites
 The BlazorGrid component can be used in a Blazor application only.
 To create a Blazor application follow the steps mentioned at https://blazor.net/docs/get-started.html
 # Nuget Gallery